Idlurugu: Associations with other deities

 The sukkal (divine "vizier") of Idlurugu was Nēr-ē-tagmil.
 His name means "kill, spare not."
 He is known from the god list An = Anum, from a single fragment of an incantation, and from an inscription of Shamshi-Adad V, which identifies him as one of the gods worshiped in Der.
 A single text identifies the name Nēr-ē-tagmil as a title of Nergal rather than as a distinct deity.
-Nēr-ē-tagmil is assumed to be one of the sukkals who were deified personifications of specific commands of their masters, similar to Eturammi ("do not slacken"), the sukkal of Birtum, Ugur ("destroy"), the sukkal of Nergal, or Tašme-zikru ("she listens to commands"), the sukkal of Ishara.
+Nēr-ē-tagmil is assumed to be one of the sukkals who were deified personifications of specific commands of their masters, similar to Eturammi ("do not slacken"), the sukkal of Birtum, Ugur ("destroy"), the sukkal of Nergal, or Tašme-zikru ("she listens to commands"), the sukkal of Išḫara.

 A fragment of a myth known from a copy from Ebla mentions a divine tribunal in which Idlurugu (dÍD) takes part alongside the sun god Shamash and Ištaran.
 Both of these gods were already regarded as divine judges in the third millennium BCE.
 A hymn to Utu states that Idlurugu cannot give judgment without the sun god's presence.

 The prison goddess Manungal was also believed to watch over the river ordeal alongside her entourage.
 In the Hymn to Nungal, an allusion is made to her sukkal, Nindimgul ("lady mooring pole") saving a participant in the ordeal because he submits to the judgment.

 In offering lists from the Ur III period, Idlurugu commonly appears in the company of gods associated with the underworld.
 For example, he received offerings alongside Allatum on the seventh day of a sizkur celebration dedicated to her.
 The pair Lugal-irra and Meslamta-ea were connected with the river ordeal and its god sometimes too.

 In laments, Idlurugu could appear alongside Enki, Damkina, as well as Amurru, in this case apparently considered to be a god associated with Eridu.